 3. If you receive a phone call about your tax returns.
 Keep in mind that national revenue agencies would not call you to ask for a payment.
 So don’t give out any sensitive information over the phone.

 4. Use a VPN when giving sensitive information online.
 In addition to making sure that a site you use has ‘https’ in its URL, make sure you use a VPN (Virtual Private Network) when you perform just about any transaction online.
-VPNs encrypt all the data you share across the Internet on any website.
-They are the best security mechanism you can employ to make sure the data you share over the Internet is safe from prying eyes.
+VPN encrypts your connection traffic.
+They are one of the best security mechanisms you can employ to make sure the data you share over the Internet is safe from prying eyes.